 If you're an old school road-tripper, then you might want to pick up the OS Road Map for North Scotland, Orkney & Shetland to keep in the glove compartment.

 There isn't a North Coast 500 guidebook yet, meaning you'll just have to check out our free guide here.
 However, you may want to read this new 'Exploring the NC500' book before leaving to get you in the mood and provide some inspiration.
 We haven't read it so let us know in the comments what you think!

-If the North Coast 500 is forming part of your wider Scottish adventure, then the Lonely Planet has a great guide covering the entire country, as well as one focussing purely on the Highlands and the magical islands - and until the 31st October, you can get all ebooks for just £4.99/$5.95 each!
+If the North Coast 500 is forming part of your wider Scottish adventure, then the Lonely Planet has a great guide covering the entire country, as well as one focusing purely on the Highlands and the magical islands - and until the 31st October, you can get all ebooks for just £4.99/$5.95 each!

 A Scottish Playlist

 We played purely Scottish music when navigating the North Coast 500 (Andrew insisted).
 Although this included some questionable tunes, there's nothing like driving Scotland's most famous 500 miles with Scotland's most famous 500 mile song (although Scottish music has so so much more to offer than just The Proclaimers).

 In the days of Spotify and off-line playlists, we know that CDs are old hat.
 A bunch of friends recommended some of their favourite Scottish music to help us craft our own playlist, but if you don't know where to start or actually like having a physical CD on a roadtrip (again, think of that mobile phone battery life!) then 'Made in Scotland' is a decent option for a mix of classics and a fair bit of cheese.

 If you'd prefer an audiobook to accompany you on the journey around the Highlands, then you can sign up for a free trial here and download a book of your choice on Audible here.